fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 than 'just a jerk'.

-The first time he came across the 'no asshole rule' was during a discussion about candidate selection for stanford professors, where someome said the
+The first time he came across the 'no asshole rule' was during a discussion about candidate selection for Stanford professors, where someone said the
 following:

-> Listen, I do not care if he won the nobel price ...
+> Listen, I do not care if he won the Nobel price ...
 I just do not want an
 > asshole to ruin our group.

 And that kind of cut it.
 Over time, this really was implemented and it kept the climate really collegial.

-Early on, he wrote a short excerpt for the Harward Business Review, and as they have a right and proper image, he did not expect them to write the word 'asshole'.
+Early on, he wrote a short excerpt for the Harvard Business Review, and as they have a right and proper image, he did not expect them to write the word 'asshole'.
 After all, it was eight times in his article.
 But they did.
 And then a flood of feedback from all around the globe came in.
 Since, apparently, this